 Palabras clave: trastorno por uso de cannabis, esquizofrenia, polimorfismos, gen del receptor cannabinoide tipo 2, gen del receptor cannabinoide tipo 1, gen de la enzima amido hidrolasa de ácidos grasos.

-Schizophrenia is a severe mental disorder with a worldwide prevalence of 0.5–1.0% and an enormous social and economic impact (Andreasen, 1995; Dong et al., 2019).
+Schizophrenia is a severe mental disorder with a worldwide prevalence of 0.5–1.0% and it has an enormous social and economic impact (Andreasen, 1995; Dong et al., 2019).
 Different epidemiologic studies have suggested that cannabis could be a risk factor for the development of schizophrenia (Marconi, Di Forti, Lewis, Murray & Vassos, 2016).
 Moreover, the well-known psychotropic effects of cannabinoids and the distribution of cannabinoid receptors in the brain suggest that the endocannabinoid system may be involved in schizophrenia (Fakhoury, 2017; Minichino et al., 2019) and addictive disorders (Manzanares et al., 2018; Van Hell et al., 2012).
-A research identified an association between early cannabis use, lower cortical thickness and high polygenic risk for psychosis in adolescents.
-This finding implicates processes underlying cortical maturation in mediating the link between cannabis use and liability to schizophrenia (French et al., 2015).
-This indicates that cannabis could potentially play a role in the development of psychosis by altering neural circuits in genetic vulnerable subjects (Aas et al., 2019; Fonseca-Pedrero, Lucas-Molina, Pérez-Albéniz, Inchausti & Ortuño-Sierra, 2019; French et al., 2015; García-Álvarez, Gomar, García-Portilla & Bobes, 2019; Parkar et al., 2011).
+A study identified an association between early cannabis use, lower cortical thickness and high polygenic risk for psychosis in adolescents.
+This finding implicates processes underlying cortical maturation in mediating the link between cannabis use and proneness to schizophrenia (French et al., 2015), indicating that cannabis could potentially play a role in the development of psychosis by altering neural circuits in genetically vulnerable subjects (Aas et al., 2019; Fonseca-Pedrero, Lucas-Molina, Pérez-Albéniz, Inchausti & Ortuño-Sierra, 2019; French et al., 2015; García-Álvarez, Gomar, García-Portilla & Bobes, 2019; Parkar et al., 2011).

 CNR1, CNR2 and FAAH are the genes that encode some of the proteins associated with the endocannabinoid system.
 CB1 receptors are mainly located in the central nervous system and are abundant in the basal ganglia, hippocampus, cerebellum and cortical areas (Herkenham et al., 1991).
-CB2 receptors were initially found in the immune system (Galiègue et al., 1995), however, have also demonstrated their presence in neurons and glial cells of multiple brain areas (cerebral cortex, hippocampus, amygdala, striatum, thalamus, cerebellum...)
+CB2 receptors were initially found in the immune system (Galiègue et al., 1995), however, their presence has also been demonstrated in neurons and glial cells of multiple brain areas (cerebral cortex, hippocampus, amygdala, striatum, thalamus, cerebellum...)
 (Gong et al., 2006; Onaivi et al., 2006).
 Fatty Acid Amide Hydrolase (FAAH) is the enzyme responsible for the hydrolysis of anandamide, an endogenous ligand of this system (Deutsch, Ueda & Yamamoto, 2002).

 Some studies have suggested an association between the CNR1 gene (that encodes the CB1 receptor) and incidence of schizophrenia (Chavarría-Siles et al., 2008; Leroy et al., 2001; Martínez-Gras et al., 2006; Ujike et al., 2002) and substance use disorders, such as cannabis use disorder (Gerra et al., 2018; Hartman et al., 2009).
 However, evidence remains heterogeneous and controversial for both outcomes.
-Gouvêa et al (2017) systematically analysed all the existent trials about CNR1 gene variants and schizophrenia, and emphasized the high heterogeneity of the results.
+Gouvêa et al (2017) systematically analysed all the existing trials on CNR1 gene variants and schizophrenia and emphasized the high heterogeneity of the results.
 A polymorphism consisting of nine alleles containing (AAT) 7-15 repeat sequences has been used in association studies on the CNR1 gene and mental illness and drug abuse among different populations, with contradictory results (Ballon et al., 2006; Chavarría-Siles et al., 2008; Comings et al., 1997; Martinez-Gras et al., 2006; Tsai, Wang & Hong, 2000; Ujike et al., 2002).